Hi, I’m Meghan and I’m so glad you’ve joined us!

 What is the recommended age?

 There is none!
-To give you an idea, my daughter turned 3 years old in January 2016.
+To give you an idea, my daughter turned 3 years old in January 2016 (so for the 3-4 year old preschool lessons she was 3.5 to 4.5 years old for the school year).
 But you can easily tailor each activity to meet the skill level of your son or daughter.
 There are some things throughout this program that I have done with my daughter for over a year and I have changed the activity as she gets older.
 If I can, I will leave other ideas that you may want to try with your kids to see if it works better.

 How much time should I allot to lessons each day?